praise-jaravani/DesignProject_Group_8/Docs/README.md

 ### Environment and Interaction

-Figure 1 below illustrates the context diagram of the micro-mouse system, showcasing its interaction with the maze, environmental elements, and obstructions.
+The diagram below illustrates the context diagram of the micro-mouse system, showcasing its interaction with the maze, environmental elements, and obstructions.

 ![Context Diagram](../Resources/context_diagram.jpg)